maxmmueller/startpage-maps/README.md

 To do so, follow these three steps:

-1. Clone this reposetory
+1. Clone this repository
 2. Enable developer mode (chrome://extensions/#devModeLabel) in your Chromium Browser
-3. Click on "Load unpacked" and select the "src" folder of the downloaded reposetory
+3. Click on "Load unpacked" and select the "src" folder of the downloaded repository

 ---
 ## 🔮 Contributing